 In jerk seasoning

 If you are making jerk seasoning you will need a strong source of heat.
-The traditional chili pepper used to make extra-hot jerk chicken and pork is the scotch bonnet.
+The traditional chili pepper used to make extra-spicy jerk chicken and pork is the scotch bonnet.
 Scotch bonnets are becoming more widely known outside of the West Indies but still aren’t easy to source.
-Habaneros and scotch bonnets are in the same ballpark when it comes to their respective heat levels.
+Habanero peppers and scotch bonnets are in the same ballpark when it comes to their respective heat levels.
 Both also provide a significant amount of flavor to go with the heat.
-Plus, habaneros are much easier to find.
+Plus, habanero peppers are much easier to find.

 In chili oil